 1. The following definitions give the meanings of the terms "open", "evergreen" and "extendible" as generally understood in the European repo market.
-They describe the commonest forms of these transactions currently in use but parties may agree different contractual terms and conditions, for example, on notice periods and interest payment dates, particularly for customers.
+They describe the commonest forms of these transactions currently in use but parties may agree different contractual terms and conditions.
 Different structures are in use in the securities lending market.